Key Takeaway

 - Policy Updates: Review employee handbooks annually.
 The PWFA’s recent implementation, for instance, requires specific accommodation language many older policies lack.

-Companies like Patagonia and Bank of America now offer model programs, including phased return-to-work options and on-site lactation support.
-These measures reduce turnover—one study found 94% of employees return to employers who provide strong parental supports.
+Companies like Patagonia and Bank of America now offer strong programs.
+These include phased return-to-work plans and on-site lactation rooms.
+These steps cut turnover.
+One study found 94% of workers return to employers who provide solid parental support.

 6. Current Challenges and Debates